DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/positionConfig/at/y.md

 ---
 ---
 ##### shortDescription
-Specifies a position in the vertical direction.
+Specifies a position in the vertical direction (for top, bottom, or center alignment).

 ---